Member Rules and Regulations

 11. Refrain from using non-organic fertilizers, pesticides, and herbicides (see organic guidelines).

 12. Use natural materials in my garden, instead of plastics and other synthetics.
+Cinder blocks are not permitted due to potential leaching of heavy metals.

 13. Refrain from planting genetically modified organisms (GMOs.)